viichain/vii-core/src/ledger/readme.md

 [`src/xdr/vii-ledger-entries.x`](../xdr/vii-ledger-entries.x)

 ### AccountEntry
 This entry represents an account.
-In Stellar, everything is centered around
+In VII, everything is centered around
 accounts: transactions are performed by an account.

 Accounts control the access rights to balances.